 Kings Point maintains a separate existence, even while some of the amenities, services, and memberships blend into Sun City Center territory.
 It’s nearly half the size of Sun City Center, and there are many different condo associations that govern the properties here.

-Yours will depend on where you live and what you buy.
 One thing that sets Kings Point apart is that it’s less pet-friendly than Sun City Center.
 Some of the condo associations within Kings Point won’t allow residents to have a dog or cat.
-Others will permit you to move in with an existing pet, but once that animal moves onto the great big dog park in the sky, you aren’t allowed to get a new one.
+Others will permit you to move in with an existing pet, but once that animal moves on, you aren’t allowed to get a new one.

 Some residents find Kings Point a bit more private and a little more exclusive.
 It’s a gated community, so you’ll need to have a very good reason to roll up on the guard shack.
 They’re going to want to know who sent you, and they won’t stand for anyone trying to talk their way into the community.
 It helps residents feel more secure, and permanent guest passes can be arranged for your frequent visitors.